SalehHindi/DC-Killer/README.md

 #### Organization
 In each file below there is a 'TODO' statement at the top.
 That, along with the number next to it states what needs to get done.
 The number indicates priority with 3 being highest priority.
 These are derived from featurelist.txt

-- web_scraper.py      - Handles retrieving the menu every day and.
+- web_scraper.py      - Handles retrieving the menu every day.
 - web_frontend.py     - Handles everything the user sees.
 The main program. uses Flask
 - templates/index.html- The main HTML page the user sees to interact with the menu.
 - SMS_backend.py      - Handles all methods associated with notifying the user through Twilio.
 Uses twilio